2013 Paris Book Festival Runner-up / Biography

 Thanks you so much for inviting me to your presentation at the SF Main Library March 5, 2013.
 It was lively successful event and I’m glad I was able to be a part of it.
 I thought the way you got everyone to contribute in the conversation at the end was great because each person had something to offer in the way of new perspectives and ideas.
 And I even sold a copy of my biography of Margaret Fuller: An Uncommon Woman.
 Thanks

-—Adele Fasick, blogger and author of women’s history, San Francisco
+—Adele Fasick, blogger & author of women’s history, San Francisco

 Gee I knew your mother but didn’t ever know so much about you.
 I couldn’t put it down.
 Thanks for writing this book.
 It was so much fun to read with all the colorful graphics and photos and I didn’t have to look up many words.
 You were a champion of women in architecture.
 I feel like a feminist too.